jdoleary/Spellmasons/docs/QAProtocol.md

 - Test loading an old save file for backwards compatibility
 - Test hosting LAN server from Electron build
 - Test tutorial ALWAYS on electron build

+--- Archived
 - Test mod thumbnail paths on electron build
+- Test loading a saved multiplayer game
+- Test Hotseat multiplayer basics
+    - Test one player dying and next player carrying on to next level and make sure they both spawn